melvo20/melvo20/README.md

 - 👋 Hi, I’m @melvo20
 - 👀 I’m interested in new technology
-- 🌱 I’m currently learning JS, React, Native, Python and Ruby
+- 🌱 I’m currently learning JS, React, Native, Python, PHP Laravel
 - 💞️ I’m looking to collaborate on any ruby on rail projects
 - 📫 How to reach me by email or em me.